Chicooz/sam-typescript-framework-example/README.md

 ### Inserting your user

-you need to insert user manually to be able to login and use the app usiing:
+you need to insert user manually to be able to login and use the app using:

 ```bash
 $ make insert-user